 End-to-End Dynamic restoration

-In order to restore any service defined in section 4.3 from failures within the OTN multi-domain transport network, the MDSC should be capable to coordinate different PNCs to configure and control OTN end-to-end dynamic Restoration in the data plane between nodes S3 and node S18.
+To restore any service defined in section 4.3 from failures within the OTN multi-domain transport network, the MDSC should be capable to coordinate different PNCs to configure and control OTN end-to-end dynamic Restoration in the data plane between nodes S3 and node S18.
 For example, the MDSC can request the PNC1, PNC2 and PNC3 to create a service with no-protection, MDSC set the end-to-end service with the dynamic restoration.

 Working transport entity: S3, S1, S2, S31, S33, S34, S15, S18